 The insurance implications of exterior improvements turned out to be twofold.
-Choosing a more durable, low-maintenance material means that insurers could see your home as having lower risk of a claim for dwelling damage.
-For example, replacing vinyl siding with more durable cement fiber siding slightly reduced our premium.
+Choosing a more durable, low-maintenance material means that insurers could see your home as having a lower risk of a claim for dwelling damage.
+For example, replacing vinyl siding with more durable fiber-cement siding slightly reduced our premium.

 However, insurers may also require you to get a higher coverage limit to account for the higher cost of replacing that material if it's damaged.
 The cost of coverage went up when we substituted wood or brick as the exterior material — both materials cost more than vinyl and raised the dwelling coverage required.

-Some home insurers advertise discounts to homeowners who report having monitoring systems for fire, leaks and burglary.
-However, our data suggest that the actual savings on your insurance bill may be close to zero, especially when compared to the amount you pay for the devices.
+Some home insurers advertise discounts to homeowners who report having monitoring systems for fires, leaks and burglary.
+However, our data suggests that the actual savings on your insurance bill may be close to zero, especially when compared to the amount you pay for the devices.

 Home security discounts by provider

 When we obtained quotes from five major insurers, we found that two of them — Allstate and Farmers — did not inquire about home security at all within the online quote form.
-Among the rest, centrally monitored fire alarms led to a discount of 1% to 5% while adding a local burglar alarm reduced rates by no more than 2%.
+Among the rest, centrally monitored fire alarms led to discounts of 1% to 5%, while adding a local burglar alarm reduced rates by no more than 2%.

-We analyzed home insurance quotes for a representative address in the U.S. in order to compare the effect of various property variables on prices at five major insurers:
+We analyzed home insurance quotes for a representative address in the U.S. in order to compare the effect of exterior materials and security systems on prices at five major insurers:

 - Liberty Mutual

 - State Farm